Looking for alternatives to Monopoly? Try out these 6 different ways to play Monopoly that will turn it into a kid's life skills game.

 Dose of Reality: Zombie debt is a real thing – creditors you thought had forgotten about you will come to find you again (oftentimes when you’re trying to do something big in your life, like buy a home).

 Past debts can really affect our current and future money decisions.
 Generally, it limits what we can and cannot buy, and if we can get a loan for something like a car or a home.
 Now’s the time to learn this lesson instead of after poor money management decisions have been made and your child is stuck dealing with it.

 How it affects your play: Each time you pass “Go”, you’ll need to also draw one card from the Zombie Debt pile.
 Good luck to you.

-The money lessons are going to be many during this game (and the frustrations might be high).
+You won't find these on a basic life skills list, but your child will learn lots of money lessons during this game (and the frustrations might be high).
 Here are some questions to ask your child about what they learned + start that money dialogue:

 - How did your particular financial hardship affect your ability to play the game?

 - What were you and were you not able to do?

 - What were you surprised that you weren’t able to do?

 - What were you surprised that you were still able to do?

 Don't feel like changing the way you play?
 Here are the skills learned from Monopoly, just as it is.